Norton Commander: 2.0

 Version 2.0 was released in 2000.
 It supports Windows 2000 and functions under Windows XP, Windows Vista, and Windows 7.
 Installer included Network Utilities, Norton Commander Scheduler, and the Norton Commander.

 Network Utilities allows for viewing devices and systems on network, connecting to remote systems, mapping network drives, network monitoring, and more.

 Norton Commander is little changed from previous versions, and includes file compression/de-compression of various formats, network utilities access, disk cleanup, files and folder compare, FTP connection management, and more.

 The last Windows version of Norton Commander was 2.01.

 Norton Commander for OS/2

 Version 1.0 was released in December 1992.
 It supports OS/2 2.0 with HPFS or FAT file system.

 It does not include the command prompt found in other versions of Norton Commander.

 In June 1993, Symantec lowered the price of Norton Commander for OS/2 to $49, and soon ceased sales.

 Reception

-BYTE in 1989 listed Norton Commander 2.0 for DOS as among the "Distinction" winners of the BYTE Awards, stating that "navigating through a crowded hard disk is a breeze".
+InfoWorld in January 1988 noted that Norton Commander version 1.0 had not changed since its introduction but was still "way ahead of the pack".
+The magazine cited its speed, small memory use, ability to compare two directories at once, and intuitive user interface without a directory tree.
+BYTE in January 1989 listed Norton Commander 2.0 for DOS as among the "Distinction" winners of the BYTE Awards, stating that "navigating through a crowded hard disk is a breeze".

 Norton Commander-inspired software

-There are several programs that follow the style of Norton Commander.
+There are many programs that follow the style of Norton Commander as created by John Socha.
 Examples are: